deepaklearner/sample_cypher/simple1.md

-v1.4

-// Find employees with a manager
+v1.5

 MATCH (e:User)
 WHERE e.managerid IS NOT NULL

 WITH e, 1 AS level, [e.managerid] AS managers

-// Traverse manager hierarchy up to 4 levels
-OPTIONAL MATCH (m:User {employeeNumber: e.managerid})
-WITH e, m, level + 1 AS level,
+// Collect manager hierarchy up to 4 levels, ensuring no duplicates OPTIONAL MATCH (m:User {employeeNumber: e.managerid}) WITH e, m, level + 1 AS level,
      CASE WHEN NOT m.employeeNumber IN managers THEN managers + [m.employeeNumber] ELSE managers END AS managers